-Textbook: Due to the nature of combination of two totally different courses, no single text can be specified and the materials will be chosen from more than one texts.
-Below are the two text book on which, the lectured will be mainly based:
+Textbook: Due to the nature of combination of two totally different courses, no single text can be specified, and the materials will be chosen from more than one texts.
+Below are the two text books on which, much of lectures will be mainly based:

-(A) Richard Haberman, Applied Partial Differential Equations, 5th edition, Pearson, 2013.
-(B) John David Logan, An Introduction to Nonlinear Partial Differential Equations, John Willy & Sons, 2nd Ed, 2008.
+- (A) Richard Haberman, Applied Partial Differential Equations, 5th edition, Pearson, 2013. - (B) John David Logan, An Introduction to Nonlinear Partial Differential Equations, John Willy & Sons, 2nd Ed, 2008.